 Cabramatta might be famed as the capital of Vietnamese cuisine in Sydney; but, other areas, including Parramatta, have also made their mark.
 Whether diners are looking to grab a rice paper roll on-the-go, or they'd rather sit down to a feast, sampling an array of classics, such as steaming pho and spicy goat curry, there's no shortage of possibilities.
-This guide covers eateries of all kinds, from an old-school, 21-year-old local favourite to a new restaurant that feels like a slice of Saigon.

 When Mr and Mrs Pham, refugees from South Vietnam, fled to Australia in the 1970s, they didn't bring many belongings with them, but they did bring a dream.
 That dream was to share their passion for, and knowledge of, Vietnamese food with the locals.
 In 1992, they managed to realise it, when they opened their own restaurant, Pho Pasteur, in Parramatta.
 For more than 20 years now diners have been flocking here to sample the Phams' dishes, which include many from their home province of Tay Ninh and loads of vegan and vegetarian creations.
 Carnivores should try the house specialty: beef pho (noodle soup) with rare beef, brisket, meatballs, tendon and tripe.